 BWA Model Portfolios - discretionary accounts

-As of September of 2018 we created individual pages for each of our portfolios so that clients can easily review the changes to their investments without having the confusion of looking at all of the changes to the 5 portfolios we manage.
+Since September of 2018 we have had individual pages for each of our portfolios so that clients can easily review the changes to their investments without having the confusion of looking at all of the changes to the 5 portfolios we manage.

 Please refer to the specific page based on your risk profile.
 Please call us if you have any questions or need assistance.